2010 was an exciting year for Search Engine Optimization (SEO).

 Bernard Somja, SEO Director – Google will use data from Gmail and Analytics to feed its algorithm.
 It would be unbelievable from Google not to use analytics data to assess which sites are relevant to the searcher.
 Bounce rates have been coming into play for a while but expect other factors (time on page; pages/visit even mouse cursor following text) to count.

 Google is getting feedback from angry users due to privacy concerns, lack of consistency in SERPs (with or without local, video, images, news, real time and or a mix of them) and poor relevancy (too many forums, comparison sites; less branding or standalone sites) – expect a shift in users to Bing.

-There are no more unified rankings on Google; it’s all personalised.
-Logged in or not; Web History enabled/disabled; localisation turned on; mobile devices – 2011 will see the death of Google unified rankings.
+There are no more unified rankings on Google; it’s all personalized.
+Logged in or not; Web History enabled/disabled; localization turned on; mobile devices – 2011 will see the death of Google unified rankings.